4W4I5/Semester-5-Notes/OS/OS 24 August, 2023.md

 #### Multiple Interrupt
 - Check two things
 	- Priority of the interrupt
-		- If so, save state of the interrupt and go to the new interrupt
+		- If higher, save state of the interrupt and go to the new interrupt
+		- If equal or lower, finish the current interrupt then start the new interrupt.
+Stack isnt used
 	-